VLety/fastApiProject/README.md

-# REST API server solution based on FastAPI framework with clean AWS EC2 Ubuntu server setup.
+# REST API server solution based on FastAPI framework.
-Recommended for PoC or Prototype approach.
+> Recommended for PoC or Prototype approach.

 > [!NOTE]
 > * Purpose: Intended for educational and promotional needs.